sagemath/trac_to_gh/Issue 8780.md

 # Issue 8780: add the Cephes spkg to Cygwin

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8780

 Original creator: mhansen